jess-sys/22Docs/docs/basics.rst

 NOT : ~
 ///////

-XOR operator apply XOR gate to each bit
+NOT operator applies NOT gate to each bit

 .. code-block:: c